WebAhead5/Coronews/README.md

-# REMAINING WORK:

-* A well-considered architecture for your app - think back to the workshops from the beginning of this week.
-Try to modularise your code, or break it down into separate files.
-Document any key decisions about how you structure your code in your readme!
-* rearrange the articles to more suite desktop mode
-* Articles in time order
-* Accessibility

 # Coronews - API week project

 Our task this week was to build a simple, single-page web app.
 We were required to query at least two APIs and use the results to update the DOM.